 Once you’ve defined the relationship between a hosted repository and a proxy repository and you have started procurement, you can start defining the rules that will control which components are allowed in a procured repository and which components are denied.
 You can also start and stop procurement.
 This section details some of the administration panels and features that are available for a procured repository.

-A procurement rule is a rule to allow or deny the procurement of a group, artifact, or a collection of groups or artifacts.
+A procurement rule is a rule to allow or deny the procurement of a group, component, or a collection of groups or components.
 You load the Artifact Procurement interface by selecting Artifact Procurement in the Enterprise menu of the Nexus left-hand navigation.
 Clicking on this link will load a list of procured repositories.
 Clicking on the repository will display the proxied source repository and the current content of the procured repository in a tree as shown in Figure 10.9, “Viewing a Repository in the Artifact Procurement Interface”.

 This section will illustrate the steps required for blocking access to a specific component and then selectively allowing access to a particular version of that same component.
 This is a common use case in organizations that want to standardize specific versions of a particular dependency.

 If you are attempting to procure components from a remote repository that does not have a repository index, you can still use the procurement suite.
 Without a remote repository index, you will need to configure procurement rules manually without the benefit of the already populated repository tree shown in this section.

-The directory tree in Figure 10.9, “Viewing a Repository in the Artifact Procurement Interface” is the index of the proxy repository from which artifacts are being procured.
+The directory tree in Figure 10.9, “Viewing a Repository in the Artifact Procurement Interface” is the index of the proxy repository from which components are being procured.